 The final steps

-You have created an instance on an Azure virtual machine scale set, have configured a network interface to allow connections to your instance, have purchased and configured a domain name, and have connected to and installed all of the necessary prerequisites.
+You have created an instance on an Azure virtual machine, have configured a network interface to allow connections to your instance, have purchased and configured a domain name, and have connected to and installed all of the necessary prerequisites.
 Now it’s time to get your blog up and running!

 12. If your SSH session has expired, re-run the SSH command you retrieved in Part 1 of the tutorial.
 Next, you’ll decide where to setup your blog.
 I decided to place all my websites in a folder located at